glepnir/iswitch/README.md

 # iswitch
-auto switch input source to ABC when forcus on terminal on macos-arm
+auto switch input source to ABC when forcus on terminal. auto switch to PinYin when focus on wechat or qq. only support macos-arm now.

 # Integration with editor